 Skip advert

 Are rapid and ultra-rapid chargers more expensive to use than fast chargers?

-Yes, in most cases the tariffs for rapid and ultra-rapid charging are often higher than for slow or fast charging.
+Yes, in most cases the tariffs for rapid and ultra-rapid charging are higher than for slow or fast charging.
 But just like with petrol or diesel, prices can differ depending on which charging network a particular rapid charger is operated by.

+Skip advert